junegradtshaw/separate-deployment/02-separate_deployment/README.md

 * make sure that your CORS Chrome browser plugin is active and running:
 ![](https://github.com/gSchool/angular-unit-3-g18/blob/master/02-separate_deployment/cors.png)
 * Visit localhost:5000 .
 You should see that your Angular app is hitting the Express API.
-* Modify your Controller so that your app uses routes. ( you can use ngRoute or whichever method you desire ).
+* Modify your Controller so that your app uses routes. ( you can use ngRoute and $routeProvider or whichever method you desire ).
 * modify your firebase.json file to map all of your routes to /index.html... it should look  something like this :

 ```